Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstParameterIndentation.md

 ## Description

-This cop checks the indentation of the first parameter in a method call.
+This rule checks the indentation of the first parameter in a method call.

-### Example
+## Examples

 ```ruby
 # bad